General Information

 Yes!
 We automatically suggest a 50% discount for additional family members who join a class with their spouce, children, parents, cousins, siblings, etc.

 We provide “open arms” financial aid to anyone who requests it.
 This means, we trust that every person who participates will give as able to help fund this ministry.
-For those unable to give our suggested tuition contribution of $600 a year, simply check the box for a reduced or no contribution on your registration form–no additional paperwork, income statements, etc. required.
+For those unable to give our suggested donation/tuition contribution amount, simply check the box for a reduced or no contribution on your registration form–no additional paperwork, income statements, etc. required.
 We simply trust in God’s providence through the generosity of our participants to provide the means for this ministry.

 We are able to accept payments/contributions via credit/debit card or check through our website or by mail.
 We accept cash contributions in-person, at Information Sessions and other events.